-This alliance is founded on the personal relations we will build across organisations in our local area.
-We are identifying and training people to become leaders in community organising, and will decide our priorities for action together, through a process of listening to stories of pressures that our members face and witness.
+This Alliance is based around the personal relationships we build across organisations in our local area.
+We identify and train people to become leaders in community organising, and decide our priorities for action together, through a process of listening to stories of pressures that our members face and witness.

-Self-funding—this alliance will be funded out of the dues of member organisations, contributing according to their size and capacity), and not accepting government funding.
+- Self-funding— funded out of the dues of member organisations (contributing according to their size and capacity), and not accepting government funding.

-Working only on issues that make our alliance stronger.
-This alliance will not work on issues which bring core values of our partners into tension.
+- Working only on issues that make our Alliance stronger.
+We do not work on issues which bring core values of our members into tension.
 Instead, we seek to address the tension that exists between our shared values, and what we witness in the world.

 Our Alliance draws on the community organising tradition of the United States.
 Our sister organisations are the Sydney Alliance and Te Ohu Whakawhanaunga (New Zealand) and Citizens UK.

 See more on our top wins and how we work here.